 Bonuses for red threes and canastas do not count towards this minimum - it must be achieved by means of the value of the cards in the meld.

-Sevens cannot be discarded unless both teams have completed a canasta of sevens.
-Any other card, including a wild card, can be discarded.
+Sevens cannot be discarded except when used as the final discard when going out.
+Jokers can never be discarded.
+Any other card, including a wild two, can be discarded.
 Sevens held in your hand after completing a sevens canasta can be used in a sequence canasta (samba).

 You can never take the pile if the top card is a wild card or a black three.

 If the top card of the pile is a natural card and you have two matching natural cards in your hand, you can always take the pile, provided that you immediately meld its top card together with the two cards from your hand.
 The remaining cards from the pile cannot be used until your next turn.